A colon means "that is to say" or "here's what I mean." Colons and semicolons should never be used interchangeably.

 - write reports

 - complete tax forms

 The following are requested:

-Use the colon to introduce a direct quotation that is more than three lines in length.
-In this situation, leave a blank line above and below the quoted material.
-Single space the long quotation.
+Rule 5.
+A colon may be used to introduce a long quotation.
 Some style manuals say to indent one-half inch on both the left and right margins; others say to indent only on the left margin.
 Quotation marks are not used.

 Georgia went back to her bed and stared at the intricate patterns of burned moth wings in the translucent glass of the overhead light.
 Her father was in "hyper mode" again where nothing could calm him down.

-Use the colon to follow the salutation of a business letter even when addressing someone by his/her first name.
-Never use a semicolon after a salutation.
-A comma is used after the salutation for personal correspondence.
+Rule 6.
+Use a colon rather than a comma to follow the salutation in a business letter, even when addressing someone by his or her first name.
+(Never use a semicolon after a salutation.)
+A comma is used after the salutation in more informal correspondence.